 Winston

 British Prime Minister Winston Churchill was nicknamed “the British Bulldog” for his determination.
-Since Frenchies are descendants of Bulldogs, too, Winston makes a great name for such a powerful pup.
+Since Frenchies are descendants of Bulldogs, too, Winston makes a great name for this breed.